 Rudy L. Kusuma Home Selling Team Partners with CINC

-ROSEMEAD, CALIFORNIA, UNITED STATES, April 5, 2019 /EINPresswire.com/ -- Rudy L. Kusuma Home Selling Team is pleased to announce their partnership with Commissions Inc. (CINC) as the Executive Team and Technology Partner wherein a few CINC senior executives flew from Atlanta, GA to help the former launch “The Real Estate Office of The Future” TEAM System.
+ROSEMEAD, CALIFORNIA, UNITED STATES, April 10, 2019 /EINPresswire.com/ -- Rudy L. Kusuma Home Selling Team is pleased to announce their partnership with CINC (Commissions Inc) as the Executive Team and Technology Partner wherein a few CINC senior executives flew from Atlanta, GA to help the former launch “The Real Estate Office of The Future” TEAM System.
 This allows them to achieve a successful expansion and enables them to provide the highest quality of solutions to potential home sellers and buyers throughout the state and other surrounding areas.

 Rudy L. Kusuma Home Selling Team has been looking for ways to create, develop, and innovate their real estate selling and buying.
 With the ever-changing demands in the industry, staying on top and providing responsive services can be a challenge even to elite real estate teams.
 With the partnership with the CINC, Rudy L. Kusuma Home Selling Team can continue their goals and turn their primary priorities into a reality.